rylanharper/nitrogen/README.md

 This template uses metafields to make working with custom data in Shopify easier.
 To enable product metafields, navigate to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:

 1. `filter_color`: `Metaobject` list metafield that references the `color_swatch` metaobject.
 This ensures general color names, hexcodes, or images can be associated with a product for filtering on collection pages.
 2. `matching_colors`: `Product` list metafield that connects to products with matching colors.
-This metafield provides full access to the referenced product's data, which is ideal for checking availability, media, and more.
+Provides full access to the referenced product's data, which is ideal for checking availability, options, media, and more.
 3. `details`: `Rich Text` metafield for displaying additional product details, such as specifications, materials, or care instructions.
+Used to enrich product descriptions and provide product-specific information to customers.
-4. `shipping`: `Rich Text` metafield for sharing shipping-specific information, like delivery timelines, restrictions, or return policies.
+4. `shipping`: `Rich Text` metafield for sharing shipping information, like delivery timelines, restrictions, or return policies.
+Ideal for ensuring customers can quickly know all the necessary shipping details before purchasing.

 Once created, these metafields will be accessible on each product page.